PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Methods

 \subsection{PCF Learned Sort}

-We propose PCF Learned Sort as an implementation that satisfies the assumptions of \cref{thm: nlogn} and \cref{thm: nloglogn}, and thus has a guarantee that the worst-case complexity is $\mathcal{O}(n \log n)$ and the expected complexity is $\mathcal{O}(n \log\log n)$.
-PCF Learned Sort approximates the CDF by a Piecewise Constant Function (PCF).
-Piecewise constant function is a function that has intervals of equal width and outputs the same value in each interval (the right side of \cref{fig: rmi}).
-The study that develops a Learned Index with a theoretical guarantee on its complexity~\cite{zeighami2023distribution} also used PCF as a CDF model.
+We now instantiate the framework with \emph{PCF Learned Sort}, which satisfies the assumptions of \cref{thm: nlogn} and \cref{thm: nloglogn}, thereby providing both worst-case and expected-time guarantees.
+PCF Learned Sort approximates the CDF using a \emph{Piecewise Constant Function (PCF)} with $\beta$ equal-width bins; the model output is constant within each bin (see the right panel of Figure~\ref{fig: rmi}).
+The study that develops a Learned Index with a theoretical guarantee on its complexity~\citep{zeighami2023distribution} also used PCF as a CDF model.
+While our framework admits more expressive CDF models (such as spline-based or neural models), we focus on PCF due to its minimal training and inference cost and the tractability of its theoretical analysis.